ethanwiegert/restaurant-reservations/README.md

 # Restaurant Reservation Capstone
 This project involves both the frontend in React and the backend in Node for a restaurant reservation application.
 The frontend involved making components in React along with Bootstrap whilst the backend used knex and an elephant SQL database.
 The main features include

 -Making a reservation
 -Being able to edit or cancel it
--making tables to seat reservations
+-Making tables to seat reservations
--seating the reservations
+-Seating the reservations
--finishing the reservation and making the table free to be used again -searching reservations by phone number
+-Finishing the reservation and making the table free to be used again -Searching reservations by phone number

 The project also includes middleware for each feature on the backend that will display its errors as the user performs a request.
 For example: not allowing the user to make a reservation on Tuesday since the restaurant is closed, or allowing a reservation to be made or changed to the past.